What is a Cultural District?

 Organizations are deemed members simply by being located within district borders.
 Being in the District provides opportunities for members to springboard off one another.
 For example, if Project Arts is sponsoring an Irish act at a waterfront concert, a local restaurant may feature Irish menu selections, while a local Irish imports shop may offer a special discount to concert-goers.

-A vibrant art and culture scene stimulates economic activity, improves the experience of visitors to our community and enhances the quality of life for those who live in Plymouth.
+A vibrant art and culture scene stimulates economic activity, improves the experience of visitors to our community, in hopes they return, and enhances the quality of life for those who live in Plymouth.
 Simply stated if more people visit the District, more people will walk through your door, shop at your store, eat at your establishment and enjoy entertainment at your venue.
+And ring your registers.
 Everybody wins!

 How will the District members communicate?

 Our primary tool for information exchange is our website, www.plymouthbayculture.org.
 The website is the place to discover all there is to know about what is happening in the Plymouth Bay Cultural District, as well as all events occurring in the greater Plymouth region.
 Our central calendar includes information and links to businesses and organizations in the district by category (dining, shopping, services, etc.), and features various member businesses and organizations (designated with a badge.)
+Any event posted on our monthly calendar is free to you as a local business.
 [All submissions must be approved by our site administrator.]

 In addition, district members can communicate via an email newsletter that includes a “monthly summary” of events, supplementary information and announcements.
+We are also very social media heavy (Facebook-Instagram) with posts of upcoming events, sponsorship shout-outs, and videos of many of our live events.
 The website encourages the general public to subscribe to “Distribute Email News,” which allows us to market to potential patrons.

-Monthly committee meetings are held to brainstorm and share information.
-Currently under discussion: a public art project through the Town of Plymouth, “Fall for the Arts,” a town-wide festival originated by Plimoth Plantation and the Plymouth Center for the Arts, and exploration of finding better ways to connect the waterfront to downtown areas.
-To present a potential project to the committee and to be included on the agenda, email us at firstname.lastname@example.org.
+Monthly committee meetings are held to brainstorm and share information on finding better ways to connect the waterfront, the downtown areas and visitors.
+Currently, the 3rd Wednesday of each month.
+We welcome suggestions for potential projects to the committee and to be included on the agenda, email us at firstname.lastname@example.org

 Is there a fee for District membership?

 No. By being located within the District boundaries, you are automatically a member.
-All you have to do is keep in touch!
+All you have to do is keep in touch through our newsletter or Facebook!

 What do I need to do as a member?